On a pre-Christmas afternoon, we are among a few privileged vacationers to be headed to Zermatt.

 Our verdict about pre-season skiing in Zermatt

 But the benefit of fewer crowds by far outweighs any of these minor factors.
-We came up with a few simple solutions to make it all work: instead of just showing up, we made it a point to study train and bus schedules.
+We devised a few simple solutions to make it all work: instead of just showing up, we made it a point to study train and bus schedules.
 And with few restaurants open on the slopes, we gained flexibility by packing our own healthy snacks and hot beverages.